-For complete beginners or students who may have some knowledge of the language but who wish to start again from the beginning.
+For students who may have some knowledge of the language but who wish to start again from the beginning.

 For further details of the specific foreign language skills required for this level, please see the languages self assessment chart at the start of the languages section of our course guide or at http://www.citylit.ac.uk/self-assess-your-level